Knowledge base

 - Indeed, it is not enough to own a site

-domain.xyzwith Infomaniak and to indicate the 2 DNS addresses of Infomaniak with the domain name registrar (if it is not Infomaniak) for the site to be displayed when you typedomain.xyzin a browser. - You must add a DNS zone in the same place as the hosting to make the site work easily.
+domain.xyzwith Infomaniak and to indicate the 2 Infomaniak DNS addresses with the domain name registrar (if it is not Infomaniak) for the site to display when you typedomain.xyzin a browser. - You must add a DNS zone in the same place as the hosting to make the site work easily.

 - This will also be particularly useful if the service provider managing your domain name does not offer DNS zone management.